 An island retreat tucked between the busy sidewalks and noisy streets of Manhattan, Negril Village goes all out with its Caribbean theme.
 This urban paradise serves up Caribbean cuisine with such specialties as jerk chicken, while providing a selection of rums so extensive, it would make a pirate weep with joy.
 The food menu is diverse and has influences from pretty much all of the Caribbean.
 The lower-level lounge area in Negril Village is spacious, with the low lighting and comfortable seating creating an atmosphere that's cozy and inviting.
 Regular DJs spinning Caribbean tunes and a general party atmosphere complete the theme.

-Sao Mai is not a fancy looking restaurant but if you are looking for a good Vietnamese diner, then this is indeed one of the best options in town.
+Sao Mai is simplistic in terms of ambiance but if you are looking for a good Vietnamese meal, then this is indeed one of the best options in town.
 Savor their Goi Cuon, grilled lemongrass chicken, pho, bun and Banh Cuon.
-If you want to eat in the comfort of your home, you can ask them to deliver as well.
+Affordable, fulfilling and delicious, one can also bring in a drink from outside and savor it with their food.

 Make sure you wear your best socks when you come to this Korean restaurant, because all customers must leave their shoes at the door.
 But regardless of the footwear, the experience of dining at HanGawi will be ethereal.
 Sitting on a cushion at a low table, you can fully appreciate the uncluttered elegance of the quiet dining space.
 The unusual and sophisticated cuisine is full of interesting tastes.
 Roots, tofu and even flowers appear amongst the delightful vegetarian fare; soups are particularly spectacular.
 Complement these vegetarian dishes with a selection from their sake or plum wine list.